The Council's contractors maintain the repair service.

 If a light is off for an extended time please pass the location to the Council Manager to check if it has already been reported.

-The second phase of the comprehensive programme of column replacements and upgrading is nearing completion, with new LED's which will give a brighter, cleaner light and require less maintenance.
+The current phase of the Parish wide programme of replacing and upgrading old columns and sodium lights is now complete.
+The new LED's give a brighter, cleaner light and require less maintenance.

 Please report any problems to the Council Manager.

 Barlby Crescent and back lane, Church Lane, George Terrace, Highfield Crescent, Magazine Road, Old School Lane, River Close, River View, Turnhead Crescent

 Bank Road, Bungalow Road, Elm Street, George Street, John Street, Olympia Crescent, Ousebank/back Ousebank, Pond Street, Recreation Road (1st column only), River Street, Thomas Street (and back lanes off Barlby Road)

 Back Lane, Bennymoor Lane, Cliffe Road, Howden Road, Sand Lane and The Crescent, South Duffield Road, St Leonards Avenue, Tune Street, William Road